enigmaticengineersfdu/WizardGame/README.md

 # Apostate

-#### A Rougelike RPG made by Team Enigmatic Engineers at FDU Florham.
+#### A Rougelike commandline game made by Team Enigmatic Engineers at FDU Florham.